jamiemccarthy/unreliable/README.md

 `unreliable` is tested on every valid combination of:

- * sqlite, postgresql, and mysql2 adapters
+ * sqlite, postgresql, mysql2, trilogy, and sqlserver adapters
- * Ruby 2.6 through 3.3
+ * Ruby 2.6 through 4.0
- * Rails 5.2 through 7.1
+ * Rails 5.2 through 8.1

+SQL Server tests run in CI (x86\_64) only; the SQL Server 2022 Docker image has no arm64 variant and is unstable under QEMU on Apple Silicon.

 `unreliable` depends only on ActiveRecord and Railties.
 If you have a non-Rails app that uses ActiveRecord, you can still use it.